Zion to the Grand Canyon: The Ultimate Road Trip

 Rock climbers of all skill levels have learned to call these canyons home, with bolted routes scattered about, and cyclists that prefer tarmac to singletrack will find plenty to enjoy on the park’s scenic drive.

-In St. George, summer visitors will have the opportunity to take in a show at the Tuacahn Amphitheatre.
+In St. George, summer visitors will have the opportunity to see a show at the Tuacahn Amphitheatre.
 This stage is nestled within a red rock canyon, offering concertgoers a once-in-a-lifetime open air show under the clear desert sky.
 (Read: Exploring the Arts in St. George)

 Where to Stay